jzxhuang/http-extras/README.md

 In this example:

-* We use [`Detailed`](/Http-Detailed) to create requests with more detailed responses.
+* We use [`Detailed`](/Http-Detailed) to create HTTP requests that return more detailed responses.
 In our `update` function, you can access these extra details like the metadata and use them as needed.
 * The GIF request uses [`Extras`](/Http-Extras) to build a request that requires a query string
 * The Items request uses [`Mock`](/Http-Mock) to mock a `Timeout` response.

 ## Contributing

 Feedback and contributions are very welcome!
 Open an issue or pull request on Github as appropriate.
-If you're adding a new feature, make sure to give a use case demonstrating how it's useful.

 ## License

-TODO -- BSD-3
+HTTP-Extras is available under the BSD 3-Clause License.
+See LICENSE on the Github repo for details.

 [http]: https://package.elm-lang.org/packages/elm/http/2.0.0
 [httpResponse]: https://package.elm-lang.org/packages/elm/http/2.0.0/Http#Response